CDAC-lab/leap-ai.info/content/leap/_index.en.md

 - Data Quality Framework: Validates all data feeds to standards and formats, ensuring the all-data lakehouse is inclusive and complete.
 - AI and Automation Engine: Consists of multiple intelligent and automated functions, including baseline prediction, short-term and long-term consumption and generation forecasting, anomaly detection, tariff simulation, and bill validation.
 - Multi-Stakeholder Analytics Dashboards: Visualize energy metrics, forecasts, fluctuations, trends, and outliers that can be analyzed by various stakeholders, such as users, operators, managers, providers, and advocacy groups.

-## Educational Integration:

-LEAP is integrated into La Trobe’s Master of Business Analytics and Bachelor of Business Analytics degrees.
-Approximately 150 students use the platform to gain awareness of the net zero program, learn time-series forecasting algorithms and predictive analytics techniques in a real-world setting, and develop AI libraries and analytics dashboards using cutting-edge technologies.

 ## International Collaborations: